 Here’s a story from the very early days of the internet.
 In the 90s, someone I know started a collaborative online zine, a mishmash text file of barely lucid thoughts and theories.
 It was deeply weird and, in some strange corners, very popular.
 Years passed and technology improved: soon, they could break the text file into different posts, and see exactly how many people were reading each one.
 They started optimising their output: the most popular posts became the model for everything else; they found a style and voice that worked.
 The result, of course, was that the entire thing became rote and lifeless and rapidly collapsed.
 Much of the media is currently going down the same path, refining itself out of existence.
 Aside from the New Yorker’s fussy umlauts, there’s simply nothing to distinguish any one publication from any other.
 (And platforms like this one are not an alternative to the crisis-stricken media, just a further acceleration in the process.)
 The same thing is happening everywhere, to everyone.
 The more you relentlessly optimise your network-facing self, the more you chase the last globs of loose attention, the more frazzled we all become, and the less anyone will be able to sustain any interest at all.

-The internet is hell, a fallen realm in which souls are threshed and all that is Good, Beautiful, and True is optimized out of existence.
+Here, where all that is Good, Beautiful, and True is optimized out of existence.

 This goes hard.
 And just yesterday I read this post about Google optimizing the interesting stuff away from its search engine: https://reasonablypolymorphic.com/blog/monotonous-web/index.html.
 I wonder if the internet will find a way to surprise us out of the gradient descent it is tragically undergoing.